Feb 03-Apr 25, 2014

 To learn more about tuition and fees, please see the University Business Services' Student Accounts Web page.

 Participants are responsible for purchasing the required text for the course on their own before the course begins.
-The text will be available through MBS Direct approximately two weeks before the course begins.

 This course uses a learning management system.
 You will learn more closer to the course start date.